seungjinlee1125/subtitle-cralwer/README.md

 ##### 1. Implementing WEB server

-Implement server on AWS ubuntu EC2 with node.js, express.js, MYSQL/MongoDB
+* Implement server on AWS ubuntu EC2 with node.js, express.js, MYSQL or MongoDB
+* Implement functions such as post, delete, get, search, userDB using oath 2.0

 ***Sub-Project***